Plants growing indoors suffer from dry air, and if you want to know How to Increase Humidity for Houseplants, read this till the end.

 Caution

-• Change the water timely to avoid the breeding of unwanted pests.
+- Change the water in a timely manner to avoid breeding unwanted pests.

 10. Cover Seedlings with a Plastic Film